 In the days leading up to and around Lunar New Year, flower markets flood the streets of Hong Kong.
 One of the largest is the Victoria Park Flower Market, located in the city’s Causeway Bay neighborhood, which offers more than 175 stalls to peruse.

 As the oldest Chinatown in North America, San Francisco also holds the largest and oldest Lunar New celebration on the continent.
-Lunar New Year is not a one- or two-day affair in the Golden City—it’s a two-week-long affair filled with activities, including the Miss Chinatown pageant, a flower market fair, and the world-renowned San Francisco Chinese Parade, which attracts approximately 3 million in-person spectators and television viewers per year.
+Lunar New Year is not a one- or two-day affair in the Golden City—it’s two weeks filled with activities, including the Miss Chinatown pageant, a flower market fair, and the world-renowned San Francisco Chinese Parade, which attracts approximately 3 million in-person spectators and television viewers per year.

-The parade, on February 4 this year, features several different floats decorated by members of the local Chinese community, including a 28-foot-long golden dragon.
+The parade, which will be held on February 24 this year, features several different floats decorated by members of the local Chinese community, including a 28-foot-long golden dragon.
 The parade will kick off at 5:15 p.m. at the corner of Second and Market streets and end around 8 p.m. at the intersection of Jackson and Kearny streets.
 For more information about the history of San Francisco’s thriving Chinese community, be sure to stop by the Chinese Historical Society of America, located in the heart of Old Chinatown.

 New York City doesn’t have just one Chinatown—the Big Apple actually has a grand total of nine, with the one in Flushing, Queens, ranking as not only the largest in New York State but also the biggest (by population) in the world.
 And there’s certainly no shortage of ways to celebrate Lunar New Year in New York.
 Here are a few things to look forward to: